German East Africa: History

+The German expansion was undertaken by military groups such as the notorious Wissmann Truppe, armed with modern weaponry.
+The Wissmann Truppe consisted of African soldiers led by German commanders.
+Under their command the Wissmann Truppe committed widespread atrocities.
 Between 1891 and 1894, the Hehe people which were led by Chief Mkwawa resisted German expansion.
 They were defeated because rival tribes supported the Germans.
 After years of guerrilla warfare, Mkwawa was cornered and committed suicide in 1898.

+The colonial expansion led by Carl Peters came with considerable violence against the local populations.
+Carl Peters was infamous for his brutality, which had earned him the nickname "Mkono-wa-damu", or "Man with the blood-stained hands".
+He was known for leaving a path of destruction in his wake during his conquests, leaving entire villages slaughtered.
+Peters was also known for keeping a "harem" of local women, who would be completely at the mercy of Peters.
+In one instance, he had a woman flogged daily on suspicion of having sexual relations with another native.
+The native in question was hanged.

+Other atrocities included rape, floggings and torture with iron rods.
+Flogging was so excessive that the German colonies were known by other European powers as the "flogging colonies".

+These widespread atrocities caused several uprisings in the German colonies.
 The Maji Maji Rebellion occurred in 1905 and was put down by Governor Gustav Adolf von Götzen, who ordered measures to create a famine to crush the resistance.
 It may have cost as many 300,000 lives.
 Scandal followed with allegations of corruption and brutality.
 In 1907, Chancellor Bernhard von Bülow appointed Bernhard Dernburg to reform the colonial administration.

 German colonial administrators relied heavily on native chiefs to keep order and collect taxes.
 By 1 January 1914, not including local police, the military garrisons of the Schutztruppen (protective troops) in Dar es Salaam, Moshi, Iringa, and Mahenge numbered 110 German officers (including 42 medical officers), 126 non-commissioned officers, and 2,472 Askari (native enlisted men).